alexpashevich/RL-intern-papers/README.md

 <a name="Gu2016a"/>
 - **[highlight] Continuous Deep Q-Learning with Model-based Acceleration (Gu et al., 2016)** [Paper](http://arxiv.org/abs/1603.00748)

-The first contribution of the paper is the Normalized Advantage Function (NAF) algorithm where to deal with the continuous action space, the advantage fuction is represented as a quadratic function of the state.
+The first contribution of the paper is the Normalized Advantage Function (NAF) algorithm where to deal with the continuous action space the advantage fuction is represented as a quadratic function of the state.
 This allows to analytically find its maximum and deduce the policy.
 The second contribution is the model-based method similar to Dyna-Q approach when in addition to real actions, imaginary rollouts are made.
 The authors fit a linear model locally around the latest sets of example and show that this helps to accelerate the training on the early stages.
-The method is shown to work slightly better than the previous one, DPPG [(Lillicrap et al., 2016)](http://arxiv.org/abs/1509.02971), on majority of tasks such as three-joint reacher, peg insertion and locomotion.
+The method is shown to work slightly better than the previous one, DPPG [(Lillicrap et al., 2016)](#Lillicrap2016a), on majority of tasks such as three-joint reacher, peg insertion and locomotion.
 The authors claims that "NAF outperformed DDPG on particularly manipulation tasks that require precision and suffer less from the lack of multimodal Q-functions".

 - **Deep Reinforcement Learning for Robotic Manipulation (Gu et al., 2016)** [Paper](http://arxiv.org/abs/1610.00633)

-In the paper the previous approach [(Gu et al., 2016)](http://arxiv.org/abs/1603.00748) is applied to a system with multiple robots where multiple workers collect training data and send to a central server.
+In the paper the previous approach [(Gu et al., 2016)](#Gu2016a) is applied to a system with multiple robots where multiple workers collect training data and send to a central server.
 The training is done with the NAF method on simulated tasks and real-world random target reaching and door opening.
 The authors show that NAF and DDPG have roughly the same performance.